NB COVID paperwork and procedures AS WELL as all of the following

 NB that the on-tec is rubbish at Hash names so please provide them…..

 Raffle.
 Please prepare and bring along a suitable selection of raffle prizes

-Public liability insurance certificate as .pdf Liability insurance to 31 May 2019
+Public liability insurance certificate as .pdf (runs to 31st July 2022) Liability insurance to 2022

 Risk assessment form as Word L2H3 Hash Harriers risk assessment V1